shamanskyh/homebridge-august-smart-locks/README.md

 ## Usage

 * When you change the HomeKit switch to locked, the smart lock with lock the door.
-* When you change the HomeKit switch from locked to unlocked The smart lock will unlock the app.
+* When you change the HomeKit switch from locked to unlocked the smart lock will unlock the app.
-* When you use siri to unlock the door, it is likely siri will report a failure but the lock will unlock still.
+* When you use siri to unlock the door, it will unlcok the door and inform you of the status.
-* When you use siri to lock the door, it will lock the door and siri will report the correct status.
+* When you use siri to lock the door, it will lock the door and inform you of the status.

 ## Tested